SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>![](../ex3/images/ex162-3-75.png)
 <br>
-1. Access to the HANA Database itself is not part of this hands-on exercise, but just for your understadnding here is how the structure for the table `TechEd25_IN162_Table` has been defined in the default `DBADMIN` schema.
+1. Access to the HANA Database itself is not part of this hands-on exercise, but just for your understanding, here is how the structure for the table `TechEd25_IN162_Table` has been defined in the default `DBADMIN` schema.
 <br><img src="../ex3/images/image107.png" width=80% height=100%>

 ## Step 9 - Deploying the IFlow
-1. Congratulations !
-At this point you are done with creating the IFlow.
-You final model should look like the one pasted in the screenshot below.
+1. Congratulations!
+At this point,you are done with creating the IFlow.
+Your final model should look like the one pasted in the screenshot below.
 The deployment status is naturally 'Not deployed' at this point.

     Click on **Save** and the '**Deploy**' button to trigger the deployment.